 The first night…

 It’s no secret that babies and children crave routine and the sooner we established one the better off everyone in the house was.
-Since beginning our sleep training Greyson can now expect to be sleeping in his own crib and to not expect to: be picked up, sleep on our chests like when he was a newborn, or have us stay in the room with him.
+Since beginning our sleep training, Greyson can now expect to be sleeping in his own crib and to not expect to: be picked up, sleep on our chests, or have us stay in the room with him.
 Now that he’s aware of this new routine, he goes down with very little of a fight and ends up sleeping harder and longer than he ever did.

 Looking back at where we started only about a week ago and seeing that it only took him about three nights to soothe himself to sleep, it reaffirms that this method works wonders without stressing him out, leaving us feeling like bad parents, or risking any harm to his emotional development.
 The kid has simply learned, with our guidance, how to take that first step towards independence but in a comfortable and reassuring environment.

 Crying it out doesn’t have to be this painful process that some describe it is and it can be successful to have your infant sleeping through the night.